-Native to southern Mexico (a small area near the town of Nizanda in the State of Oaxaca).
+This species is native to southern Mexico (a small area near the town of Nizanda in the State of Oaxaca).

 Agave nizandensis is a low-growing succulent that forms stemless rosettes of few green leaves with a pale mid-stripe.
 The rosettes grow up to 2 feet (60 cm) in diameter, slowly spreading by stolons.
 Leaves are narrow, up to 1 foot (30 cm) long and up to 1 inch (2.5 cm) wide, with small marginal teeth and a blunt red terminal spine.
 They are recurved downwards, with upper surface flat to slightly concave and convex below.
 In winter or with some water stress, leaves are flushed with red or purple.
 Flowers are yellowish-green and appear in clusters on up to 3 feet (90 cm) tall spike, usually in summer.